usnistgov/HTGS/doxygen/Tutorial2a.md

 - Specify a pool of threads for an ITask using the ITask(numThreads) constructor
 - Typically a htgs::ITask purely handles computation and leaves state maintenance to the htgs::Bookkeeper
 - Separating the matrix generation and computation allows for overlapping I/O with computation, particularly if the I/O comes from disk
 -  The body of the copy() function should contain any information neccessary to pass on to another thread.
-In the case of the HadamardProductTask, it is only numThreads.
+In the case of the HadamardProductTask, it is only the number of threads.

 ## Managing Dependencies with the Bookkeeper and IRule {#tut2a-bookkeeper}